 Missouri law operates on a “pure comparative negligence” system.
 This might sound complicated, but the idea is simple: you can still recover damages even if you were partially to blame for an accident.
 For example, if a court finds you were 20% at fault, your total compensation would be reduced by 20%.
 Fault is determined by looking at all the evidence and how state laws apply.
 Because more than one person can be held responsible, it’s crucial to understand how your actions might impact your claim.
 Navigating these details is a core part of handling automobile accident cases.

-How Missouri’s “No Pay, No Play” law affects you
+Understanding Missouri’s “No Pay, No Play” Law

 Missouri has a law you absolutely need to know about: the “No Pay, No Play” statute.
 This law states that if you are an uninsured driver in an accident, you are barred from recovering non-economic damages—things like pain and suffering—from the at-fault driver.
 You can still claim economic damages for medical bills and lost wages, but you lose the right to compensation for the other significant impacts of an injury.
 This law underscores how critical it is to maintain liability insurance on your vehicle.
 It’s a tough penalty designed to encourage all drivers to stay insured.

-When to Call a Car Accident Lawyer
+Do You Need to Call a Car Accident Lawyer?

 Figuring out your next steps after a car accident can feel overwhelming.
 While a minor fender-bender might be resolved directly with insurance companies, many situations are more complex and carry higher stakes.
 If you’re feeling unsure about the process or worried about being treated unfairly, it’s a good idea to consider legal advice.
 An experienced attorney acts as your advocate, helping you understand your rights and ensuring you aren’t taken advantage of during the claims process.
 They handle the communication with insurance adjusters and the other party’s legal team so you don’t have to.